CHAPTER

 Source.
 (See Revision Note at chapter heading for

-defined by RSA 149-M:4, III, namely “the commissioner of the department of
+commissioner as defined by RSA 149-M:4, III, namely “the commissioner of the

 Source.
 (See Revision Note at chapter heading for